This post may contain affiliate links. See our disclosure policy for details.

 - Drive to the next city to visit museums you usually wouldn’t have time for

-You can learn so much on a field trip, but they can be exhausting during the school year.
+You can learn so much on a field trip, but trying to make time for everything can be exhausting during the school year.
 Make an educational field trip the big adventure for your week.

 Art and music are the subjects that tend to get neglected (or outsourced) in our homeschool.
 Summer is the perfect time to make up for it!